MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/Meters/meters.md

 ## CloudScript
 CloudScript enables you to use client code to request execution of any custom server-side functionality you can implement.
 It enables you to build server-side logic and functionality that scales to meet your demand, without worrying about servers or infrastructure.
-Both total number of CloudScript executions, and corresponding execution time, are billed as party of this metered service.
+Both total number of CloudScript executions, and corresponding execution time, are billed as part of this metered service.
 * **Execution Time** - CloudScript execution time is metered based on the per-second resource consumption across all CloudScript executions, measured in GB-s (average memory size in GBs x total execution time in milliseconds).
 > [!NOTE]
 > The minimum billable memory size and execution time per execution is 128MB and 1ms, respectively